Constitutional Court of Albania: Notable cases

+1997 pyramid scheme rulings

 The first contentious decision made by the Constitutional Court in the final two months of 1997 was Verdict Number 53 in which the aforementioned court repealed a legal provision on 13 November.
 The legal provision related to the authorisation of government-nominated administrators to handle assets relating to pyramid schemes which swindled more than two-thirds of Albania's citizens.

 After the Constitutional Court's fifty-third verdict of 1997, the new Government of Albania expressed concern over its ability to complete the termination of pyramid schemes through liquidation.
 The Parliament reacted by re-enacting the legal provision that was struck down by the Constitutional Court and revised a constitutional provision.

 In response, the Constitutional Court sua sponte repudiated the Parliament's constitutional provision in Verdict Number 57 having maintained that it had supremacy over constitutional affairs.
 Verdict Number 57 was delivered on 5 December and was the Constitutional Court's second contentious decision in the final two months of 1997.
 Such a verdict by the Constitutional Court breached the Major Constitutional Provisions as the said laws indicate that the Parliament acted in accordance with its collective authority to amend constitutional provisions.
 The fifty-seventh verdict of 1997 also effectively vetoed the Parliament's authority to reply to verdicts of the Constitutional Court by revising constitutional provisions.

 Following the Constitutional Court's Verdict Number 57, the Venice Commission was critical of the aforementioned court's 5 December decision.
 The Venice Commission stated that the Constitutional Court's 5 December verdict damaged the functioning of the said court by transgressing its authority and engaging in a political dispute with the Parliament.

 Relations between the Constitutional Court and the Parliament were further politicised when the aforementioned parliament passed a resolution requiring the judges of the said court to rotate as per the Constitution.
 The Democratic Party of Albania denounced the approved resolution as the aforementioned party claimed that the Constitutional Court had acted within its constitutional right to function independently.
 Prior to the Parliament's resolution on judge rotation, the Constitutional Court was composed of judges that had been nominated by the previous Democratic-controlled parliament.

+Impeachment of President Ilir Meta (2021–2022)

+On 9 June 2021, the Parliament of Albania voted 104–7, with three abstentions, to impeach President Ilir Meta, following a parliamentary investigation that concluded he had violated sixteen articles of the Constitution and incited instability through public remarks favouring the opposition during the campaign for the April 2021 parliamentary election.
+Under the Constitution, the impeachment required ratification by the Constitutional Court.

+On 17 February 2022, the Constitutional Court overturned Parliament's decision, ruling that the allegations against Meta did not amount to a "grave violation" of the Constitution and that there was no legal threshold for his removal from office; the ruling was final and not subject to appeal.
+Meta remained in office as President for the remainder of his term.